-- 1. Adheres to ethics: Adheres consistently to the American Occupational Therapy Association Code of Ethics and site's policies and procedures including when relevant, those related to human subject research. - Adhere to all departmental policies and procedures related to ethical practice, with attention to policies related to the specific area of treatment. - Adhere to licensure requirements. - Recognize personal strengths and limitations and use treatment modalities that are within level of ability and experience. - Interact professionally and respectfully with clients, families, and staff. - Establish and maintain a therapeutic relationship with the client. - Maintain quality client care and client satisfaction as guidelines for professional behavior. - Demonstrate consistent adherence to professional ethics, codes and adherence to HIPAA regulations for client confidentiality at all times, including in and out of the setting. - Maintain all client-related information in compliance with facility policy on confidentiality. - Respect clients' rights of privacy in all spoken communications (no corridor, elevator, cafeteria consultations). - Consistently demonstrate respect for client confidentiality by protecting written documentation from other people's view and select private spaces to discuss client information with FW Educator or other team members. - Consistently display sensitivity to client's values (cultural, religious, social) and ask clients if there are any issues that may conflict with treatment procedures. - Respect individual goals, wishes, and expectations of client. - Immediately report any abusive behavior toward a client to the immediate FW Educator and follow appropriate reporting procedures. - Demonstrate honesty in billing for time/interventions. - Maximize client's quality of life, respect privacy, and will not misappropriate clients' belongings. - 2.
-Adheres to safety regulations: Adheres consistently to safety regulations.
-Anticipates potentially hazardous situations and takes steps to prevent accidents. - Utilize infection control precautions, OSHA, and universal precautions appropriately. - Maintain clear and orderly work area by returning equipment and supplies.
+- Adhere to all departmental policies and procedures related to ethical practice, with attention to policies related to the specific area of treatment. - Adhere to licensure requirements. - Recognize personal strengths and limitations and use treatment modalities that are within level of ability and experience. - Interact professionally and respectfully with clients, families, and staff. - Establish and maintain a therapeutic relationship with the client. - Maintain quality client care and client satisfaction as guidelines for professional behavior. - Demonstrate consistent adherence to professional ethics, codes and adherence to HIPAA regulations for client confidentiality at all times, including in and out of the setting. - Maintain all client-related information in compliance with facility policy on confidentiality. - Respect clients' rights of privacy in all spoken communications (no corridor, elevator, cafeteria consultations). - Consistently demonstrate respect for client confidentiality by protecting written documentation from other people's view and select private spaces to discuss client information with FW Educator or other team members. - Consistently display sensitivity to client's values (cultural, religious, social) and ask clients if there are any issues that may conflict with treatment procedures. - Respect individual goals, wishes, and expectations of client. - Immediately report any abusive behavior toward a client to the immediate FW Educator and follow appropriate reporting procedures. - Demonstrate honesty in billing for time/interventions. - Maximize client's quality of life, respect privacy, and will not misappropriate clients' belongings.

+Adheres to safety regulations: Adheres consistently to safety regulations and reports/documents incidents appropriately.
+(Examples: Fire Safety, OSHA regulations, Body substance precautions, Emergency procedures)

+- Utilize infection control precautions, OSHA, and universal precautions appropriately. - Maintain clear and orderly work area by returning equipment and supplies. - Follow facility policies in response to emergency code or drill situations.